Reconstructibility of matroid polytopes: The problem of polytope reconstruction

 Example~\ref{ex:dualcubical} is our motivation for the following definition.
-We say that a polytope within a class of polytopes is \emph{class reconstructible} from its graph or dual graph if no other polytope in the class has the same graph or dual graph, respectively. \begin{problem}[Class reconstruction problem] Given a class of polytopes, a parameter $d$, and the (dual) graph of a $d$-polytope in the class, determine the face lattice of the polytope. \end{problem} To the best of our knowledge, it is still open whether Joswig's conjecture is true in the sense of Problem~\ref{prob:class-rec}; that is, that cubical $d$-polytopes are class reconstructible from their dual graphs.
-Their are partial results in that direction.
-Joswig proved that capped cubical polytopes, also called stacked cubical polytopes, are reconstructible from their dual graphs and dimension within the class of cubical polytopes; see \cite[Theorem 3.7]{Joswig:2000}.
+We say that a polytope within a class of polytopes is \emph{class reconstructible} from its (dual) graph if first no other polytope in the class has the same (dual) graph, and second the face lattice of the polytope can be reconstructed from its (dual) graph.

+\begin{problem}[Class reconstruction problem] Given a class of polytopes, a parameter $d$, and the (dual) graph of a $d$-polytope in the class, determine the face lattice of the polytope. \end{problem} To the best of our knowledge, it is still open whether Joswig's conjecture is true in the sense of Problem~\ref{prob:class-rec}; that is, that cubical $d$-polytopes are class reconstructible from their dual graphs.
+There are partial results in that direction.
+Joswig proved that capped cubical polytopes, also known as stacked cubical polytopes, are reconstructible from their dual graphs and dimension within the class of cubical polytopes; see \cite[Theorem 3.7]{Joswig:2000}.
+Babson, Finschi and Fukuda showed in \cite{BabsonFinschiFukuda:2001} that cubical zonotopes are class reconstructible.

+We discuss Problem~\ref{prob:rec} and Problem~\ref{prob:class-rec} in detail for the class of matroid polytopes in Section~\ref{sec:RecMatroidPolytopes}.
+In the next section, we introduce matroids and their polytopes, and investigate properties of graphs of matroid polytopes.